Editor’s Note: This post has been updated with new links and content.

 We’re almost there.
 But before we part ways, since you’ve been a great audience, we want to leave you with some of our very own KB best practices for managing average position.

 While it definitely is more convenient to simply trust the average position reported in your Google Ads metrics, the top vs. other segments will paint a picture that should help you get to your ideal position faster.

 Found under the the Segments tab, this hidden metric compares how your ads perform when shown in the top positions versus other placements.

 As you can glaringly see in the screenshot above, when our client was in the top positions, CPA and conversion rates dramatically improved.
 Although this isn’t always the case, in this particular situation, we’d want to increase bids to improve our ad rank.

 Worried about robots taking your job?

-While this may become a reality that we need to prepare for, in the meantime, while we still have our jobs, let’s use these robots to make our jobs a bit easier.
+This might be a reality we need to prepare for.
+But in the meantime, while we still have our jobs, let’s use these robots to make our jobs a bit easier.